BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Daily Impulse Control

 10 to 15 minutes of place training, wait cues, and structured release work.
-In fact, this is the single most effective adolescent intervention.
+This single intervention produces the most measurable improvement in adolescent dogs.

-One cue, then act if no response (manage, redirect, reset).
+One cue, then act if no response, manage, redirect, reset.
 Never repeat.
-Indeed, this single change resolves more adolescent issues than any other adjustment.
+This single change resolves more adolescent issues than any other adjustment.

 06